dbca-wa/wastd/docs/specification.rst

 .. _usecase-stranding-mininsterial-inquiry:
 Use case: Ministerial inquiry, annual report, strategic advice
 --------------------------------------------------------------
-This section discusses requirements of each role involved in
+This section discusses requirements of each stakeholder role involved in

 * the response to a ministerial inquiry,
 * annual reporting for a steering committee,
 * strategic advice to a policy officer,

-and demonstrates the current implementation as a proof-of-concept / gap analysis.
+and demonstrates the current implementation in WAStD as a proof-of-concept / gap analysis.

 Minister, steering committee, policy officer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^